FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

 `FlashpointSecurePlayer --name "Miniclip" --server "games/save-the-sheriff/en/"`

-**Software Mode Template, hideWindow and workingDirectory Attribute**
+**Software Mode Template**

 The Software Mode Template works identically to the Server Mode Template in that it provides the ability to replace the command line passed in with regexes.
 The Software Mode Template also has additional attributes.

+The first attribute is `format`, which [formats](https://docs.microsoft.com/en-us/dotnet/api/system.string.format?view=netcore-3.1#Starting) the command line arguments as a string.

-The first attribute is `hideWindow`, which causes the window of the software to be hidden.
+The second attribute is `hideWindow`, which causes the window of the software to be hidden.
 This is ideal for hiding console windows for softwares that have them.

-The second attribute is `workingDirectory`, which sets the working directory for the process.
+The third attribute is `workingDirectory`, which sets the working directory for the process.

 For example, a practical use of the Software Mode Template would be to create a `modification` element that always ensures the use of important Java options.
 Note that this example is simplified from the real Java configuration file for the purpose of demonstration.